-The faculty code has changed regarding requirements for honors thesis submission to the library.
-Starting this year, you are only required to submit a digital copy of the thesis, though you will still need to turn in a physical copy of the Non-Exclusive Distribution License and the signed certificate of approval form.
+You are only required to submit a digital copy of the thesis, though you will still need to turn in a physical copy of the Non-Exclusive Distribution License and the signed certificate of approval form.
 The distribution license requires you to pick which level of access you are providing to your work:

 - Open: Worldwide distribution via the Internet, or

 - Limited: Local distribution only to authorized users of Whitman’s network (current faculty, staff, and students), or

 - Opt-out: Not available to anyone (but still deposited).
 This is intended for cases where the topic or the treatment of the topic are sensitive or should not be shared

 If you elect to have open access to your thesis, you can choose to print your thesis to be bound and shelved in the Allen Reading Room.

 For honors theses, certain structural elements are required, such as the title page, certificate of approval, table of contents, etc. These requirements are laid out below.
 You have the option to use a formatted thesis template which includes the required elements and is designed to facilitate proper formatting and pagination in Microsoft Word.
 Please consult with librarians if departmental guidelines differ from formatting requirements outlined below.
 If you plan to make your thesis open access and make a bound copy available in the Allen Room, use of the template is highly recommended.